Oceania Cruises

-Oceania Cruises is a cruise line based in Miami, Florida, that operates six cruise ships on worldwide itineraries.
-It typically offers cruises that last between 10 and 14 days, but is also known for its long cruises lasting up to 195 days.
-The line's President and CEO is Bob Binder; he is vice-chairman and also a co-founder of the brand.
+Oceania Cruises is a cruise line based in Miami-Dade County, Florida, that operates eight cruise ships on worldwide itineraries.
+It typically offers cruises that last between 10 and 14 days, but it is also known for its long cruises lasting up to 195 days.
+The line's president was Frank A. Del Rio Jr. who is the son of the co-founder of the brand, Frank A. Del Rio Sr., until February 18, 2025, when Jason Montague took over the brand's day to day oversight.

 Since September 2014, Oceania Cruises has been a wholly owned subsidiary of Norwegian Cruise Line Holdings, which also owns Norwegian Cruise Line and Regent Seven Seas Cruises.